-As the esports gaming industry continuing to grow at such a rapid rate – the competitive side, in particular – so too does our interest.
-Earlier this week, the team were invited along to Pure Technology Group’s flagship competitive gaming tournament, Pure Esports.
+As the gaming industry continuing to grow at such a rapid rate – the competitive side, in particular – so too does our interest.
+Earlier this week, the ActiveWin team were invited along to Pure Technology Group’s flagship competitive gaming tournament, Pure Esports.

-This was the opening date in a series of various dynamic, multi-industry events that PTG has lined up for the 2020 calendar year, so make sure to keep an eye out for what they have in store next.
+This was the opening date in a series of multi-industry events that PTG has lined up for 2020, so make sure to keep an eye out for what they have in store next.

 Lenovo opened the floor debuting the latest addition to its Legion series of gaming laptops; the tagline for this model is ‘Stylish on the outside.
-Savage on the inside’ and, with the specifications we saw, it’s easy to see why.
+Savage on the inside’, and with the specifications we saw, it’s easy to see why.

 Let the Games Begin

-ActiveWin came out of the blocks early, with Cyrus Bulsara landing himself in the top 5 from the very first round, after a star showing over at the console section on both FIFA 20 and CoD (Call of Duty: Modern Warfare).
-Danny Jones also made a splash early on by putting up an impressive score on FIFA but didn’t fare so well elsewhere.
+ActiveWin came out of the blocks early, with Cyrus Bulsara landing himself in the top five, after a star-showing on both FIFA 20 and CoD (Call of Duty: Modern Warfare).
+Danny Jones also made a splash by putting up an impressive score on FIFA, but didn’t fare so well elsewhere.

 WORK WITH A DIGITAL POWERHOUSE